Kitchee SC wins first game since joining AFC and defeats Kashiwa Reysol 1-0

-Masashi Kamekawa miscalculated the speed in which Alex Tayo Akande was dashing forward and lunged into the Hong Kong international while trying to avert
+Masashi Kamekawa miscalculated the speed in which Alex Tayo Akande was dashing forward and lunged into the Hong Kong international while trying to avert the danger.

-The Jordanian referee, Adham Mohammad, deemed that, barring the tackle, it would have been a clear opportunity for Akande
+The Jordanian referee, Adham Mohammad, deemed that, barring the tackle, it would have been a clear opportunity for Akande to score.